-There is no February ceremony but students who choose this option will be included in all ceremonial aspects of the following June convocation.
+February convocation is absentia.
+Students who apply for this event will be included in all ceremonial aspects of the following June convocation.
 They will be included in invitations, their names will appear in the June convocation program booklet and they will be considered for awards along with the June cohort.